ChimeraTK/DeviceAccess-ModbusBackend/README.md

 ## Remark

 Since e.g. information of a float (2 times 16 bit, thus 2 modbus registers) is put into 2 32 bit words it can not be decoded by e.g. Qthardmon.
+When reading such a register one has to use a `ChimeraTK::OneDRegisterAccessor<int>` or in case of an application a `ArrayPollInput<int>` of length 2 (the two 32 bit words).
 Currently the decoding has to be done in the application.
 This can be done as follows:

     union UFloat{
       uint16_t data16[2];